Alex McCarthy: 2013–14 season

 In the 2013–14 season, McCarthy became first choice keeper, making 44 appearances in the Championship as Reading finished 7th, just missing out on the playoffs.

 Queens Park Rangers

 On 29 August 2014, McCarthy joined newly promoted Queens Park Rangers in the Premier League for an undisclosed fee.
 McCarthy made his Rangers debut at home against Liverpool in a blockbuster narrow 3–2 defeat.

 Crystal Palace

 On 23 July 2015, McCarthy joined Premier League club Crystal Palace for an undisclosed fee, reported to be £3.5 million, on a four-year contract.
 McCarthy made his Palace debut on 8 August 2015 in a 3–1 win away to Norwich City.

 Southampton

+2016–2018

 On 1 August 2016 McCarthy joined Southampton on a three-year contract, for an undisclosed fee.
+On 21 September 2016, McCarthy made his first appearance for Southampton in a 2–0 victory against former club Crystal Palace in the EFL Cup.
+McCarthy made no league appearances for the club during the 2016–17 season.

-McCarthy was initially used as back-up to regular keeper Fraser Forster, but on 30 December 2017 he took over from the latter following the regular goalkeeper's drop in form.
+McCarthy was initially used as back-up to regular keeper Fraser Forster, but on 30 December 2017 he took over from the latter following the regular goalkeeper's drop in form and kept a clean sheet in a 0–0 draw against Manchester United.
+Following his breakthrough into the first team, McCarthy was named player of the season at the end of the campaign.